 While FBAR reporting requirements have been in place since 1970, significant revisions to the form (in 2008) and associated penalties for non-compliance have garnered the attention of many taxpayers and practitioners over the last few years.
 This is a direct result of the Internal Revenue Service (IRS) determining that there is a significant amount of non-compliance in this area and they have therefore indicated that they will be stepping up enforcement of potentially considerable penalties related to non-filing.

 Please contact a member of our International Tax team.
-We at Freed Maxick are poised to assist you in assessing your FBAR filing requirements, assimilating the necessary information and preparing your current and past due FBARs.
-We also have considerable experience in helping taxpayer’s that have not been historically compliant to navigate the IRS guidelines and minimize their potential penalties through the various IRS Voluntary Disclosure Programs that have been available.
+Freed Maxick is poised to assist you in assessing your FBAR filing requirements, assimilating the necessary information and preparing your current and past due FBARs.
+We have helped many taxpayers navigate through the Offshore Voluntary Disclosure Initiative (OVDI) program with no penalties.